-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Friends Like These by Jennifer Lynn Alvarez

 Published by Random House Children's Books on 11/01/2022

 Genres: Young Adult Fiction / Social Themes / Emotions & Feelings, Young Adult Fiction / Thrillers & Suspense / General